Underdetermination in Classic and Modern Tests of General Relativity

-While this is no doubt an exciting example of successful application of the overarching theory approach which might \emph{in principle} lend hope to a similar interpretive strategy in the present case, some tempering of this enthusiasm is probably in order, for acknowledging the possibility that there may exist some overarching theory into which GR, TEGR, and STGR can be embedded is of course very different from actually finding this overarching theory.
+While this is no doubt an exciting example of successful application of the overarching theory approach which might \emph{in principle} lend hope to a similar interpretive strategy in the present case, some tempering of this enthusiasm is probably in order, for acknowledging the possibility that there may exist some overarching theory into which GR, TEGR, and STEGR can be embedded is of course very different from actually finding this overarching theory.
 Indeed, there is no guarantee that such a theory or framework exists actually exists, or \emph{if} it exists that it can be found.\footnote{Perhaps, for two arbitrary theories, one can prove that there invariably exists some overarching theory into which both can be embedded.
 But this is conjecture; we'll leave putting meat on the bones as a task for future pursuit.} The proof here is in the pudding, and at present we are---to the best of our knowledge---lacking a framework which would be suitable for employing the overarching theory approach.\footnote{One possibility here would be the metric-affine gauge theories of \textcite{HEHL19951}; this, however, requires further investigation.}